undreamai/LLMUnity/README.md

 ## At a glance
 - 💻 Cross-platform!
 Windows, Linux and macOS
 - 🏠 Runs locally without internet access.
-No data ever leave the game!
+No data ever leaves the game!
 - ⚡ Blazing fast inference on CPU and GPU (Nvidia, AMD, Apple Metal)
-- 🤗 Support of the major LLM models
+- 🤗 Supports all major LLM models
 - 🔧 Easy to setup, call with a single line of code
 - 💰 Free to use for both personal and commercial purposes